Skip to Main Content

 Minerva/Athena

-The center medallion shows the goddess of wisdom, Minerva to the Greeks and Athena to the Romans.
+The center medallion shows the goddess of wisdom, Minerva to the Romans and Athena to the Greeks.
 An owl associated with wisdom is perched at the goddess' feet, and she holds a spear symbolizing her patronage of warfare and justice.

 Hermes Trismegistus